nkmrshn/next_holiday/README.markdown

 Next Holiday Twitter bot
 ========================

-This is the Next Holiday Twitter bot application for Japanese holiday.
-It will tweet when is the next Japanese holiday, if yesterday was a holiday.
+This Twitter bot is for Japanese holiday.
+It will tweet when is the next holiday in Japanese, if yesterday or previous week friday was a holiday.

 Preparation
 -----------